 In March of 2019, Rivertown Theatre Productions, LLC, was established as a non-profit, community-based theatre organization with the intent to unite local thespians with a passion for the performing arts.
-Its owners are Sara Mimnall, and Rebecca; two life-long friends who have been performing together for years, prior to writing and directing their own shows.

 Through original productions, RTP strives to create a theatre family that can perform off of the traditional stage and bring entertaining original productions to our local neighborhoods.
 Rivertown Theatre immerses themselves in the community by taking to the streets to perform their annual walking tour, as well as partnering with local business and churches to utilize their venues for various play performances.

 RTP invites performers of all skill levels to audition.
 Whether you have never performed before, or are a Broadway star, our company will welcome you into its theatre family.
 Seasoned actors and amateurs of all ages, from surrounding cities, volunteer with RTP each year to produce one-of-a-kind performances that can’t be found anywhere else.

 For current addition information, please email us at ~ email@example.com